 An Evening of Cornrows and Cocktails

-Undoubtedly, when it comes to Black women, we're always the topic of discussion.
-Whether it be our dollar, our influence or our vote, Black women are the center of the universe, don't debate me!
-When we're always the center of attention, could you imagine what it'd be like to be a fly on the wall in a room full of us?
-If you gathered 70+ Black women from different backgrounds, professions, and industries, what would that room sound like?
+When it comes to Black women, whether it’s our dollar, our influence, or our vote, we hold enough weight to tip the scales and shift the conversation.
+If 70+ Black women from different backgrounds, professions, and industries, gathered to discuss our concerns, what would that room sound like?
 Last weekend I attended Cornrows and Cocktails to talk about the the most controversial element about who we are (other than our skin) - black hair.

 Afros, wigs, locs, extensions, tapered cuts, box braids, buzz cuts, pony tails and baby hairs filled the beautiful Shell loft in Williamsburg, Brooklyn.
 Upon entering, guests were greeted by the soulful sounds from Solange's "A Seat at the Table".
 The sun beamed through the tall windows onto hairbraiders who styled beautiful afro-hair into halo crowns and unique updos.
 Guests talked amongst themselves, extended arms captured the perfect selfies, and long lost Instagram friends exchanged hugs and kisses.
 Needless to say, we walked straight into Black Girl Magic!